IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

 * Save the row
 * This will trigger Zapier within 10 minutes to send the phone number and source via API to Twilio to send the survey.

-.. warning:: There is a limit to the number of new rows to add at any one time.
+.. warning:: There is a limit to the number of requests Zapier will handle at once.
+Add the data in batches no larger than 50 rows and wait about 30 minutes between batches.

 How the SMS flow works